Selvam-DG/C_Program/README.md

 - The switch keyword is followed by an integer or an expression that evaluates to an integer.
 The case keyword is followed by an integer or a character constant.
 -
 #### Function
 - To avoid repetition of code and bulky programs functionally related statements are isolated into a function.
 - Function declaration specifies the return type of the function and the types of parameters it accepts.
 - Function definition defines the body of the function.
 - Variables declared in a function are not available to other functions in a program.
 So, there won’t be any clash even if we give same name to the variables declared in different functions.
 - In C order of passing arguments to a function is from right to left.
+-  A function can call itself.
+Such a process is called ‘recursion’.
+-  parameters also known as Arguments are passed inside the function.
+Actual Arguments are inside the main() function and formal arguments are in defined function.

 #### Pointers
 - pointers are variables that contain addresses, and since addresses are always whole numbers, pointers would always contain whole numbers.